NL West teams at the start of spring training

 First Workout: Feb.
 13/18.

-He’s Here: LHP Drew Pomeranz, LHP-RHP Pat Venditte, RHP Jake Barrett, OF Mike Gerber.
+He’s Here: LHP Drew Pomeranz, C Rene Rivera, LHP-RHP Pat Venditte, RHP Jake Barrett, OF Mike Gerber.

 He’s Outta Here: OF Hunter Pence, OF Gregor Blanco, OF Gorkys Hernandez, C Nick Hundley, RHP Hunter Strickland, RHP Derek Law.